pudly/schmopera-hugo/content/articles/bon-appetit-indeed-don-t-miss-muse-9-s-delicious-musical-menu.md

 **Anna**: When Victoria Borg approached us with the idea of doing the Julia Child opera I jumped at the opportunity to explore the life and work of such a strong feminist icon.
 Julia Child empowered women both in and out of the kitchen.
 She paved the way for many more female pioneers in the culinary industry in both publishing and television.

-I had briefly coached [Danika Lorèn](/spotlight-on-danika-loren/) on the early stages of her _The Secret Lives of Vegetables_ cycle while she was a member of the COC Ensemble Studio, and knew it would compliment the Hoiby.
+I had briefly coached [Danika Lorèn](/spotlight-on-danika-loren/) on the early stages of her _The Secret Lives of Vegetables_ cycle while she was a member of the COC Ensemble Studio, and knew it would complement the Hoiby.
 We are very excited to showcase the brilliant work of Danika as well as Canadian poet Lorna Crozier.
 Our co-producer and Soprano Katy Clark helped us to discover Peter Tiefenbach's hysterical _Chansons de mon placard_, which perfectly rounds out our menu.

 Our first season dealt with heavy subject matter exploring the life of Virginia Woolf, so we wanted to contrast that with a comedic second season.